magento/merchdocs/PURCHASE_ORDERS.md

 While logged into the store, click 'My Purchase Orders' on the Quick Link menu.

-By default, the table will show all POs created by the current user and all subordinate users.
-Click the 'Show My Purchase Orders' link to only show POs made by the current user.
+By default, there are three tabs with different purchase orders:

+*  My Purchase Orders: POs created by you.
+*  Company Purchase Orders: POs made by subordinate users within your Company (depends on ACL settings).
+*  Requires My Approval: POs that are waiting for your approval.

 Click 'View' for the PO you wish to see.